J4c0b-1337x007/walkthroughs/README.md

 This repository contains **publicly shareable walkthroughs** including machines from **OffSec** that are permitted to be published, and currently active **HTB** machines.

+All the machines that I do publish are divided into two folders:
+- `linux`
+- `windows`

 If you have any questions or want tips on OSCP or OffSec machines, feel free to reach out to me on LinkedIn:
 🔗 [Yehonatan Sion - LinkedIn](https://www.linkedin.com/in/yehonatan-sion-29213b334)
 or join the OffSec community via this link: